Correlation in Catalysts Enables Arbitrary Manipulation of Quantum Coherence

 \begin{pro} For any given $\mF$ and $\mO_\mF$, suppose that a resource measure $\mfR$ satisfies the superaddtivity and the tensor-product additivity.
 Then, if $\rho$ is transformable to $\rho'$ by a marginal-catalytic or correlated-catalytic free transformation, $\mfR(\rho)\geq \mfR(\rho')$ holds. \end{pro}

 We remark that a related observation was made in the context of quantum thermodynamics~\cite{Wilming2017axiomatic}.
 This puts a severe constraint on the possibility of arbitrary state transformation.
-If there exists even a \emph{single} resource measure satisfying the superadditivity and the tensor-product additivity, then marginal catalysts do not enable an arbitrary state transformation as long as the resource measure is faithful, i.e., any non-free state takes non-zero value.
+If there exists even a \emph{single} resource measure satisfying the superadditivity and the tensor-product additivity, then marginal catalysts do not enable an arbitrary state transformation as long as the resource measure is faithful, i.e., any non-free state takes a non-zero value.
 (See also Refs.~\cite{takagi_skew_2019,Marvian2019nobroadcasting} and discussion below.)
-In fact, one can find such measures in many resource theories, including quantum thermodynamics~\cite{Wilming2017axiomatic} and entanglement~\cite{Christandl2004squashed,Alicki2004continuity}, prohibiting the anomalous resource transformation with marginal or correlated catalysts.
+In fact, one can find such measures in many resource theories, including quantum thermodynamics~\cite{Wilming2017axiomatic}, entanglement~\cite{Christandl2004squashed,Alicki2004continuity}, and speakable coherence (superposition between given orthogonal states)~\cite{Baumgratz2014quantifying, xi_quantum_2015,Marvian2016speakable}, prohibiting the anomalous resource transformation with marginal or correlated catalysts.

 On the other hand, Theorem~\ref{thm:transform catalyst} and Proposition~\ref{pro:general monotone marginal catalytic} imply that there \emph{never} exists a coherence measure that is superadditive, tensor-product additive, and faithful.
-Our results parallel previous observations.
-Notably, recent analytic proofs of the violation of superadditivity of coherence measures employ covariant operations that can amplify the sum of local coherence indefinitely~\cite{takagi_skew_2019,Marvian2019nobroadcasting}.
+Our results parallel previous observations; recent analytic proofs of the violation of superadditivity of coherence measures employ covariant operations that can amplify the sum of local coherence indefinitely~\cite{takagi_skew_2019,Marvian2019nobroadcasting}.
 Examples of tensor-product additive and faithful coherence measures include the Wigner-Yanase skew information~\cite{Wigner1963information,marvian_extending_2014} and other metric-adjusted skew informations~\cite{Hansen2008metric,Zhang2017detecting}, which indeed violate the superadditivity~\cite{hansen_wigner-yanase_2007,seiringer_failure_2007,takagi_skew_2019}.
 More generally, it was shown that any faithful measure of asymmetry cannot be superadditive~\cite{Marvian2019nobroadcasting}.
 These results together with Theorem~\ref{thm:transform catalyst} and Proposition~\ref{pro:general monotone marginal catalytic} indicate an intimate connection between the anomalous coherence amplification and the violation of the superadditivity of coherence measures.